Boussau/boussau.github.io/tutorials/TP4_SubstitutionModels/index.md

 - if $\kappa > 1$, then this says that transitions between purines (A and G) or between pyrimidines (C and T) are more frequent than transversions (from a purine to a pyrimidine, or vice versa).
 If $kappa < 1$, on the other hand, then transitions are less frequent than transversions.
 - if $\gamma < 0.5$, then substitutions from GC to AT occur at a higher rate, compared to substitutions from AT to GC, and conversely if $\gamma > 0.5$.

-** For which values of $\kappa$ and $\gamma$ does the T92 model reduce to JC ? **
+For which values of $\kappa$ and $\gamma$ does the T92 model reduce to JC ?

 {% subsection Implementation %}

-A script ('scripts/phyloJC.rev'), implementing phylogenetic inference with the JC model, is given with the tutorial.
+A script (`scripts/phyloJC.rev`), implementing phylogenetic inference with the JC model, is given with the tutorial.
 It is slightly different from the one that you used for the last tutorial, but is essentially equivalent.
 It was just re-written so as to better separate the model declaration from the moves and the monitors.
 In addition, the move schedule was slightly modified, so as to allow for faster analysis on the specific dataset of interest for today.
-This dataset is an alignment of the BRCA1 gene in placental mammals ('data/placBRCA1.nex').
-To further accelerate the analyses, we will in fact use a short version of this dataset (in the file called 'placBRCA1short.nex'), which contains only the 600 first nucleotide positions of this gene.
-Finally, a third dataset is provided (file called 'placBRCA1third.nex'), which contains only the third coding positions of the original alignment.
-In the following, we will explore both 'placBRCA1short.nex' and 'placBRCA1third.nex'.
+This dataset is an alignment of the BRCA1 gene in placental mammals (`data/placBRCA1.nex`).
+To further accelerate the analyses, we will in fact use a short version of this dataset (in the file called `placBRCA1short.nex`), which contains only the 600 first nucleotide positions of this gene.
+Finally, a third dataset is provided (file called `placBRCA1third.nex`), which contains only the third coding positions of the original alignment.
+In the following, we will explore both `placBRCA1short.nex` and `placBRCA1third.nex`.

-Copy the JC script into a new script, which you may call 'phyloT92.rev'), and open it.
+Copy the JC script into a new script, which you may call `phyloT92.rev`), and open it.
 You will modify this script so as to implement a T92 model.
 Much of the script should stay the same, but you will have to introduce several modifications in order to take into account the specific aspects of this new and more complex model.

 First, under JC, the rate matrix and the sequence evolutionary process were specified as follows:
 ```
 Q <- fnJC(4)
 ```
-In the case of JC, the rate matrix is a constant, hence the use of '<-'.
+In the case of JC, the rate matrix is a constant, hence the use of `<-`.

 Then, we create a stochastic variable, which represents the multiple sequence alignment, such as produced by a substitution process running along the tree psi, and with substitution rates given by $Q$:
 ```
 seq ~ dnPhyloCTMC( tree=psi, Q=Q, type="DNA" )
 ```

 If we now want to use a T92 model instead of a JC model, we need, first, to defined the two parameters: $\kappa$ and $\gamma$, as stochastic variables having a prior.
-Then, we can build the $Q$ matrix, and finally, we create a phyloCTMC (seq) using this $Q$ matrix.
+Then, we can build the $Q$ matrix, and finally, we create a `phyloCTMC` (`seq`) using this $Q$ matrix.
 Finally, we need to move these two parameters during the MCMC.

 The transition-transversion rate ratio $\kappa$ is a non negative real number.
 A reasonable prior assumption about $\kappa$ is that it is not much higher than 10.
 So, we can use an exponential prior of mean 10 (of rate $\lambda = 0.1$).
 ```